titouanck/Twitch-isLiveBroadcast/README.md

 ---
 ### We did it!
 You should now see something like that.
 You don't ?
-It is possible that your docker installation requires you to be root to manipulate containers  .
+It is possible that your docker installation requires you to be root to manipulate containers.
 If so, use `make sudo` instead of `make`
 ```python
 Creating docker/.env file...